 In 1950, the 50’ fire tower near Bob Lake Road was replaced with an 85’ steel structure.
 The tower was staffed seven days a week throughout the year.
 Entry to the enclosed observation room was through a trap door in the floor.
 On a clear day, the ranger could see all the way up to Lake of Bays and there was a phone to contact the Minden headquarters to report any smoke observed.

 Newlyweds Gloria and Angus Cameron took over the tower in May, 1951 and moved into the base cabin, a 12’ square room with no partitions and a double steel bunk bed in one corner.
 There was no electricity or running water.
-Gloria cooked on a 2-burner kerosene stove, and water was carried in 5-gallon cans from the Pogue farm which was located about half a mile away.
+Gloria cooked on a 2-burner kerosene stove, and water was carried in 5-gallon cans from either the Sawyer or Holmes farm which was located about half a mile away.
 During their second year, a 2-room cottage was built to replace the log cabin but there was still no electricity or running water.
-After the birth of their second child, Gloria and Angus moved to a farm in the fall of 1953.
-The ranger service was slowly phased out and the tower was abandoned by the mid-1960s.
+After the birth of their second child, Gloria and Angus left the tower in the fall of 1953.
+Full time ranger service was slowly phased out and the tower was abandoned by the mid-1960s.
 After that, some of the teenage cottagers from Bob Lake would take their boats to the dam, park at the ramp, walk over to the fire tower and check out the view from the top.
 For safety reasons, the tower was removed in 1970.